 Computers for Kids, Inc. is a nonprofit organization that refurbishes donated computers, then donates them back to schools, nonprofits and students in grades K-12 and junior college.
 Their goal is to equalize educational opportunities for children and close the “digital divide” that occurs for those who don’t have easy access to technology.

-What are the qualifications for a free laptop from Computers for Kids?
+How to qualify for a free laptop from Computers for Kids?

 Computers for Kids is not based on income, so any student can submit an application for a free computer.
 Laptops are currently only available to people in Idaho, Oregon, Washington and Utah.